hvgupta/COMP4321_searchEngine_Group1/README.md

 - timeit, to count the running time for the query.
 - argparse, for accepting flags for main.py

-Users are suggested to execute the command on a **_Unix-based_** operating system, with bash or zsh as the shell.
-However, the code can also be run on other operating systems, provided that users will have to run a different commands.
+Users are suggested to run the program in macOS or Linux, with bash or zsh as the shell since the coding and tests are performed on Unix-based platform.
+However, they can also run the program on Windows.

 To run the program, users should do the following.